JamesSaxon/jamessaxon.github.io/_posts/2021-10-05-wifi-setups.md

 2. Whatever combo (or set of boxes) you buy, make sure that all components can support speeds well in excess of your current contract.
+   For example, modem, router, and Wi-Fi
+     are rated for 600 Mpbs, 1000 Mbps, and 1300 Mbps, respectively.
+   I buy 60 Mbps, so these devices are more than capable
+     for me, but if you have a gigabit (1000 Megabit) plan, you'll need fancier equipment
-   ISPs do tend to bump up speeds over time, and
+   Moreover, ISPs do tend to bump up speeds over time, and
      you won't save yourself any money
      if you end up buying another router, next year.
    If you rent,